raspberrypilearning/cd-beginner-javascript-sushi/en/step_2.md

 You don't have to have an account on Trinket to work with these cards.
 However, having one allows you to access your work easily from any computer.
 It also allows you to save a copy of a project somebody else has shared with you so you can make your own changes to it!

-+ Go to [dojo.soy/trinket](http://dojo.soy/trinket) and click "Sign Up For Your Free Account" if you do not already have an account.
++ Go to [dojo.soy/trinket](http://dojo.soy/trinket) and click **Sign Up For Your Free Account** if you do not already have an account.
 You will need an email address to sign up.

 + Enter your email address and choose a password, or ask somebody to do this for you.

- You can now access all your saved or remixed projects by clicking on your username and going to "My Trinkets".
++ You can now access all your saved or remixed projects by clicking on your username and going to **My Trinkets**.

 !["My Trinkets" menu item](images/MyTrinketsMenuWide.png)